Schedule Service

 When you’re planning for a new furnace, it’s easy to make a few missteps that can cost you more in the long run.
 A new heating system is a significant investment in your home’s comfort, and thinking through the budget carefully will help you make a choice you feel good about for years to come.
 Let’s walk through a few common budgeting mistakes and how you can sidestep them.
 By planning for the complete picture, from the unit itself to its long-term care, you can ensure you get the best value and performance from your new furnace.

-Forgetting to Budget for the Full Cost
+Forgetting to Budget for Installation and Extras

 One of the biggest mistakes homeowners make is looking only at the price tag of the furnace unit.
 The reality is that the final bill includes both the equipment and the professional installation.
 The total cost for a new gas furnace can range anywhere from $3,800 to $10,000, depending on the model you choose and the complexity of the job.
 This price covers the skilled labor, materials, and time required to get your new system running safely.
 When you get an estimate, make sure it’s comprehensive so you have a clear understanding of the full investment.
 We offer transparent financing options to help make this essential home upgrade more manageable.